UndeadDonkey/giphy/README.md

 ## Day 3
 ### JS
-- [ ] Complete one of the folowing extensions
-    - Create a button that randomly chooses only one gif from response.
-    - Display all the images in the response to the screen.
+- [x] Complete one of the following extensions x- Create a button that randomly chooses only one gif from response. x- Display all the images in the response to the screen.
     - Create a mail_to link that will email the gif to anyone you want.
     - Make the gif pop out in a modal when clicked on.